Alex-0234/cali-ascension/README.md

 * **Leveling:** Levels are calculated based on total reps and exercise difficulty (balancing is currently in progress).

 ## To-Do List
 - [X] Implement weight history tracking.
-(Now make it one weight per day)
+     - [ ] Make it one weight a day.
 - [ ] Add a meaning to exercising with extra weight.
 - [ ] Introduce some kind of points to unlock exercises in the tree.
 - [ ] Improve the evaluation window.
-- [ ] Completely re-work the core tree.
+- [ ] Completely re-work the core tree. ( seperate time based from rep based )
-- [ ] Introduce settings / profile.
+- [X] Introduce settings / profile.
 - [ ] Include actual video previews.
-- [ ] Introduce actual workout split selection. (in settings / profile)
+- [X] Introduce actual workout split selection.
+     - [ ] Now, make sure it changes muscle group daily ( based on the split )
+     - [ ] Add manual selection. ( In case muscles are still sore )
-- [ ] Introduce a workout history window.
+- [X] Introduce a workout history window.
+     - [ ] Allow deleting workouts ( careful with xp )

 ## Technologies used